SeanRogan/Centinal/README.md

+# THIS REPO IS DEPRECATED
+# FOR THE UPDATED VERSION SEE: https://github.com/seanrogan/centinel

-# Centinal - Market Data Streaming Service
+## Centinal - Market Data Streaming Service

 A Spring Boot application that streams real-time market data from Coinbase to TimescaleDB using WebSocket connections.

-## Features
+### Features

 - Real-time market data streaming from Coinbase WebSocket API
 - TimescaleDB integration for time-series data storage